-Advertising: Google processes information, including online identifiers and information about your interactions with advertisements, to provide advertising.
+Advertising: Google processes information to provide advertising, including online identifiers, browsing and search activity, and information about your location and interactions with advertisements.
 This keeps Google's services and many of the websites and services you use free of charge.
 You can control what information we use to show you ads by visiting your ad settings.